 Remedies for injured seamen under maritime law, including the Jones Act and maintenance and cure.

-Factors to consider before expanding your business directly or through franchising.
+Factors to consider before expanding your business directly or through franchising, and how to determine when your business is ready for expansion.

 What is meant by a defendant's having the right to a speedy trial.